tewarid/vagrant-virtualbox-alpine/README.md

 ## Instructions

 Install VirtualBox and Vagrant for your platform.
+Check out the parallels branch if you use Parallels Desktop Pro on macOS.

 Clone this repo and run